vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 `SendToAzure` calls the `sendevent` function (a function that's provided by the Azure Event Hub data source). `sendevent` takes two parameters:
 1. The message to send.
 In our case, we use a JSON string that contains the two light barrier counter values.
 1. A set of properties that contain the metadata for the message.
 These properties can be used with the Event Hub to perform message routing or other logic.

-   In the following screenshot, we set a `SendBy` prop to `Peakboard`.
+Note: In the following screenshot, we set a `SendBy` prop to `Peakboard`.
 This property is just for demonstration purposes.
 It doesn't actually do anything.

 ![Peakboard SendToAzure function script](/assets/2026-01-06/peakboard-sendtoazure-function-script.png)